 No matter the occasion, charcuterie boards make the perfect party platters.
-Not only are they easy to create, they are a simple way to make a stunning party centerpiece.
+Not only are they easy to create, but they are also a simple way to make a stunning party centerpiece.
 Best of all, these deli platters usually include something that appeals to every guest’s tastes.
-Size your charcuterie plate to accommodate all of your guests, from just a few to many more!
+Size your charcuterie plate to accommodate all of your guests, from just a few too many more!

 Does the thought of creating your own charcuterie platter feel overwhelming?
 Don’t worry, here are five simple steps (and a shopping list!) to create your own charcuterie board.

 Charcuterie Board Shopping List

 CHOOSE YOUR FAVORITES – no need to include them all